Best Gaming Cabinet Under Rs 10000 India 2026: Lian Li, Corsair

 Supports up to E-ATX motherboards (extended ATX).
 GPU length support up to 360mm.
 The tempered glass side panel is smoked slightly which gives the interior a darker, more premium look.
 Front I/O includes USB-C which most budget cases skip.

-Best for: Clean build aesthetics, buyers who want brand reliability, E-ATX board users
+Good pick for: Clean build aesthetics, buyers who want brand reliability, E-ATX board users

 Motherboard support: E-ATX, ATX, Micro-ATX, Mini-ITX